Nick Gordon Player Props: Twins vs. White Sox

-After going 0-for-4 in his last game, Nick Gordon and the Minnesota Twins take on the Chicago White Sox (who will hand the ball to Lance Lynn) at 7:40 PM ET on Tuesday.
+After going 2-for-4 with a double in his last game, Nick Gordon and the Minnesota Twins face the Chicago White Sox (who will hand the ball to Lucas Giolito) at 1:10 PM ET on Wednesday.

-In his previous game he had a hitless performance (0-for-4) against the White Sox.
+In his most recent game, he racked up two hits (going 2-for-4 with a double) against the White Sox.

 Nick Gordon Game Info & Props vs. the White Sox